clarkenewsh/final-year-project-vle-webapp/content/articles/methodology-and-process.md

 ---
 title: Methodology & process
-description: Learn how to apply the correct methodoldgy to your Undergraduate project work while following a structuted process.
+description: Learn how to apply the correct methodolodgy to your Undergraduate project work while following a structured process.
 alt: Methodology & process post
 author: Admin
 ---